xMartin/grouptabs/README.md

 To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.8.

-Additionally you need [my branch of remoteStorage.js](https://github.com/xMartin/remoteStorage.js/tree/pure-amd-compat).
+Additionally you need [master of remoteStorage.js](https://github.com/RemoteStorage/remoteStorage.js).
 Copy the `src/` directory and rename it to `remote-storage`.

 Your `js/` directory should look like this: